Simpli-Code/Minishell/README.md

 # Minishell
-Minishell is a ecole42 team project of two peers to create a mini shell version that resembles the actual bash shell
+Minishell is a ecole42 team project of two peers to create a mini shell version that resembles the actual bash shell It implements redirections, pipes, environment variable expansions, all the executable commands and as well as some built-in command such as cd, echo, env, exit, export, pwd and unset.

 # 🛠️ Usage
 Requirements